AliSot2000/Duplicate-Image-Finder/README.md

 **Config State Attributes**
 - `start_dt` - Used to compute the `elapsed_seconds` once the first loop is done.
 Will be set by the `first_loop` function and cannot be overwritten.
+- `total` - Number of files to preprocess
+- `done` - Number of files preprocessed

 ##### SecondLoopConfig: